cmusam/fortune500/README.md

 ## 2013-2014
-The data is from [FortuneChina.com](http://www.FortuneChina.com), the official website of Fortune magazine for China.
+The data are from [FortuneChina.com](http://www.FortuneChina.com), the official website of Fortune magazine for China.

 Data source:
 ```Python3